algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 The first section allows the user to either search for a specific product by name or filter the producs to with specific criterias using an input field and multiple dropdown menus to select prefered characteristics.

+>The characteristics are defined in the functional specifications document.

 The second part displays the products that match the search criteria.
 The products are displayed in a repeating group, which allows for dynamic loading of products based on the search results.

 As for **How** the search is done: